edalorzo/fundamental-programming/README.rst

 	...
 58 common frames omitted

 The ``SavingsAccountException`` is a somewhat generic exception for our savings account services.
 Its semantic power is a bit limited though.
 For example, it tells us there was a problem with a savings account, but it does not explicitly tell us what exactly.
 For that matter we may consider adding an additional message or weight the possibility of defining a more contextual exception (e.g. ``WithdrawMoneyException``).
-Given its a more generic nature, could be the root of our hierarchy of exceptions used for the savings account services.
+Given its a more generic nature, it could be used as the root of our hierarchy of exceptions used for the savings account services.

 .. code-block:: java

  /**
   * Thrown when any unexpected error occurs during a bank account transaction.
   */